djalbat/the-occam-user-manual/getting-started.md

 npm --version
 ```

-If you have a relatively recent version of Node installed then the version of `npm` will also be recent enough.
+If you have a relatively recent version of Node installed then the version of `npm` will also be recent enough, too.

 The only other prerequisite is Git.
-Git is version control software and was invented by Linus Torvalds, of Linux fame.
+Git is version control software invented by Linus Torvalds, of Linux fame.
-It revolutionised version control almost instantly upon its release and, as a consequence, revolutiionised developer and team workflows and thereby productivity, too.
+It revolutionised version control almost instantly upon its release and, as a consequence, revolutiionised developer and team workflows.
 Alongside Git came the GitHub website.
-GitHub enabled developers to share their code with the wider community and, as an aside, along with Markdown it reinvgurated readme files, too.
+GitHub enabled developers to share their code with the wider community and, as an aside, along with Markdown it brought readme files to the fore.
-If they were ever vigorous in the first place, that is.
 You can at a pinch get away without installing Git, at least initially, but if you are going to do any serious work with Occam then you will need it.
 Occam's own package manager leverages Git, for example, and the Open Mathematics site allows for GitHub integration.